 Finding our abandoned, hidden, or otherwise lost inner child can be difficult, yet one of the most, if not the most rewarding aspects of our recovery.
 The early years leave deep but living roots and wounds that anchor us in our past.
 Uncovering, embracing, and understanding them can lead to great wisdom and transformation.
 Here is how one lost child found his "Homecoming".

 The main booksACA "Big Red Book" and Step Study and Laundry List Workbooks.
 The workbooks are often done in a group but at least with one other person, as isolation is one of our core issues, so community and connection can further healing greatly.
 Other books that are highly recommended by many in the program and deal directly and effectively with these issues are John Bradshaw's Homecoming and Melodie Beatties Codependant No More.

+One last thing.
 Understanding and utilizing the impact and effect of the inner child is a life changer for many.
 The books do a great job but we also like to give a taste of how much this means to us personally, so for our founding fathers inner child's story please click here.

 In closing we wish to say how much we love and cherish our inner kids, and hope to impress on others the incredible peace and healing available through our naturally sensitive, eager, and loving inner kids.
 You may find as we have that life is so much more rich and fulfilling when we let our child lead.
 Good luck and good love!